Java Design Patterns – Top Interview Questions

 • Singleton ensures only one instance of a class exists globally.

-• Factory and Abstract Factory simplify object creation by hiding the logic and allowing for flexible instantiation.
+• Factory and Abstract Factory simplify object creation by hiding the logic and allowing flexible instantiation.

-• Prototype allows you to efficiently clone objects, especially when they’re costly to create.
+• Prototype allows you to efficiently clone objects, especially when they are costly to create.

 Top Java Design Pattern Interview Questions